-If you have already gone through the gamut of diet, exercise and sacrifice without achieving significant, sustainable weight loss, bariatric surgery such as gastric bypass or a sleeve gastrectomy may be the answer.
+If you have already gone through the gamut of diet, exercise, and sacrifice without achieving significant, sustainable weight loss, bariatric surgery such as gastric bypass or sleeve gastrectomy may be the answer.

 Bariatric surgery is not cosmetic and should not be considered based on simply "looking better."
 There are risks with any surgery, so this alternative should be an option only after serious discussion with your physician to determine:

 Everyone is different, but weight loss surgery could be an option for you if you: